The Pajama and The Designers

 The Evolution of Men's Pajamas

-Boxers and a t-shirt , that's how most men have dressed for bed since they ditched their childhood soccer pajamas.
-Occasionally, if it is cold enough, you can wear a pair of thin cotton pants.
+Boxers and a shirt, that's how most men have dressed for bed since they got rid of their childhood football pajamas.
+Occasionally, if it's cold enough, a pair of thin cotton pants can be worn.

 The Current Preference of Young People

-As far as you can tell, it seems to be the same behavior with everyone younger in the current generation: an old t-shirt paired with a pair of shorts or pants.
-A 2004 survey by ABC News found that only 13 percent of men wore pajamas, and with a clear trend toward decline.
-So, the question should be asked: What happened to pajamas?
+From what can be said, it seems to be the same behavior with all the younger ones of the current generation: an old t-shirt paired with a pair of shorts or pants.
+A survey conducted in 2004 by ABC News found that only 13 percent of men wore pajamas, with a clear downward trend.
+So, the question would have to be asked: What happened to pajamas?
 What is known about those formal two-piece suits that evoke images of Dick Van Dyke or Desi Arnaz?

 The Persistence of Pajamas

 According to design historians, pajamas are definitely not dead.
-Somewhere, right now, high-priced pajama sets must be being sold to someone.
-There are even some more affordable versions, but whether today's men use them or not is a separate question.
-According to a study by pajama company Sleep Jones , only half of their customers wear their pajamas to bed.
+Somewhere, at this very moment, high-priced pajama sets must be selling to someone.
+There are even some more affordable versions, but whether men today wear them or not is another matter.
+According to a study by the pajama company Sleep Jones, only half of their customers wear their pajamas to go to bed.

 Pajamas as a Fashion Statement

 "Pajamas are more of a fashion statement now," note fashion and design historians at The New School.
-They add that they are still part of what is considered "a gentleman's wardrobe," and explain that they are more likely to be These garments are found in the closets of upper-class citizens, while average middle-class young people simply opt for boxers and a t-shirt.
+They add that they are still part of what is considered "a gentleman's wardrobe," and explain that these garments are more likely to be found in the closets of the upper-class citizenry, while average middle-class youth simply opt for boxers and a t-shirt.

 History of Pajamas